If you want to have a successful Small Business Season, there’s an element of education required.

 - $68 of every $100 spent locally stays in the community as opposed to the $43 that stays local when purchases are made at a national chain.
 (LocalFirst.com)

-The good news is that 78% of small business owners expect to survive.
-But they need the help of consumers and clients this year.
+The good news is that 4 out of 5 small business owners say they can weather a recession—but inflation is cutting into profits.
+They need the help of consumers and clients this year.
 One day is not enough.

 Don’t our small businesses deserve a whole season?